KATE BARROW, LCSW

 I created this list as an evolving resource to simplify the process of finding a high-quality therapist in the NYC area.
 This resource is based solely on my experience with these providers and recommendations from trusted colleagues; I receive no incentives for including anyone on this list.

-This list emphasizes therapists who are LGBTQ-affirming, culturally sensitive, and trauma-informed.
+This list emphasizes therapists who center intersectional anti-racist, LGBTQ-affirming values, and are trauma-informed.

 If you have questions or feedback about this resource, feel free to contact me.